 According to Jean Krutmann, a toxicologist and professor of dermatology and environmental medicine at the University of Dusseldorf in Germany, they “trigger genes responsible for wrinkle formation and inflammation, and melanocyte proliferation that causes uneven pigmentation.”
 That means more wrinkles and dark spots! *sighs*

 1. Use skincare products chockfull of antioxidants

-When it comes to antioxidants, the more the merrier.
-Research has shown they work best when used together.
-For instance, vitamins C and E and ferulic acid boost one another’s properties and help reduce damage caused by oxidative stress (wrinkles and dark spots).
+The most effective combo?
+Vitamins C and E and ferulic acid boost one another’s properties and help reduce damage caused by oxidative stress (wrinkles and dark spots).

 The Bottom Line

 How do you defend your skin against pollution?
 Share your tricks in the comments below.